tjphopkins/Phantom-Test/README.md

 Without the cookies, django middleware complains and throws a 401 Unauthorized when the app makes a request for widget data.

-*Gotchas*\n
+### Gotchas
-page properties e.g. onCallback, onConsoleMessage etc. must be set before opening the page, obviously. the npm-phantom module is rubbish
+* page properties e.g. onCallback, onConsoleMessage etc. must be set before opening the page, obviously.
+* the npm-phantom module is rubbish